Job outlooks for Early childhood educators and assistants

 Regional outlooks

-The employment outlook will be very good for Early childhood educators and assistants (NOC 4214) in the Halifax region for the 2022-2024 period.
+The employment outlook will be good for Early childhood educators and assistants (NOC 42202) in the Avalon Peninsula region for the 2023-2025 period.

 The following factors contributed to this outlook: